danconley/ChordSongs1/README.md

 2. Run the app locally and add a unit test for your change where appropriate.
 3. Open a PR with a short description of changes.

-If you'd like, I can add unit tests for `lib/songs.js` or migrate the project to TypeScript—tell me which and I'll implement it.
+If you'd like, I can add unit tests for `lib/songs.ts` or continue migrating the project to TypeScript—tell me which and I'll implement it.